Last updated: 2026-04-20

 Final-year models are usually the most polished version of a generation, but resale value may dip as buyers anticipate the next redesign.

-A pre-purchase inspection is recommended for used examples, with particular attention to engine (11).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to engine (11).
+An extended warranty is worth pricing out.

 Pros